abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 **Core Logic:**
 While the pointers have not met, we compare both elements using the pointers and decide to move one or both pointers based on a specific condition.

+**Global Conditon**
+After each iteration, both pointers should only be moved under specific conditions until they meet

 ---

 ### Same Direction Two Pointers